 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and my work abides by their Ethical Framework for Good Practice.

-Whatever your reasons for seeking counselling, I aim to provide you with an accepting environment where you can talk about yourself and express your worries and concerns without fear of judgement.
+Whatever your reasons for seeking counselling, I will provide you with an accepting environment where you can talk about yourself and express your worries and concerns.
 Together we will explore, identify and start to understand the possible causes of your difficulties.
 We will begin to make sense of what's going on in your life and start to develop ways of thinking and behaving to enable you to live your life more fully.

 My Therapeutic Approach

 I am trained as an integrative counsellor, meaning that I have studied a number of different theoretical and therapeutic approaches, tailoring my work according to the needs of each individual.
-My approach is rooted in an understanding of attachment theory.
-I believe that a strong supportive relationship with a primary caregiver is essential for personal development and that events in the past and early relationships affect how we live our lives in the present.
+My approach is rooted in an understanding of attachment theory, meaning that I believe that events in the past and early relationships affect how we live our lives in the present.
 However, I am aware that exploring the past to make sense of the present and facilitate change doesn't suit everybody.
 So if working exclusively in the present (using techniques such as mindfulness or addressing embodied feelings) is best for you, then that is how we would proceed.

 Whatever way we work, creating a good therapeutic relationship between us will be at the core of our sessions in order to help you explore your feelings and achieve your full potential.